-Welcome to the Identification and Recruitment (ID&R) component of the Georgia Department of Education Migrant Education Program (Georgia MEP).
+Welcome to the Identification and Recruitment (ID&R) component of the Georgia Department of Education, Title I Part C - Education of Migratory Children Program.

-The purpose of the ID&R component of the handbook is to provide a tool to assist in the facilitation of accurate and efficient Identification and Recruitment (ID&R) of all eligible, but only eligible, migrant children present in the state, as it is required by Federal Regulations.
+The purpose of the ID&R component of the handbook is to provide a tool to assist in the facilitation of accurate and efficient Identification and Recruitment (ID&R) of all eligible, but only eligible, migratory children present in the state, as it is required by Federal Regulations.

-Federal Regulations require that before a child receives Migrant Education Program (MEP) services, his or her eligibility as a migrant child, according to the Migrant Child Federal Definition, must be established through a face to face interview.
+Federal Regulations require that before a child receives Title I Par C - Education of Migratory Children services, his or her eligibility as a migrant child, according to the Migratory Child Federal Definition, must be established through a face to face interview.
 The child must be recruited as such which is the gathering of eligibility facts and the processing of all required documentation.